 Google's Open Research Series

-Google DeepMindGoogle's Gemma series is technically not "open source" under any strict definition — the weights are available for research and commercial use under Google's terms, but the training data and full methodology are proprietary.
+Google DeepMindGoogle's Gemma series is technically not "open source" under any strict definition.
+The weights are available for research and commercial use under Google's terms, but the training data and full methodology are proprietary.
 What Gemma provides is a set of smaller, extremely well-trained models designed to run efficiently on constrained hardware.

 Gemma 3 ships in 1B, 4B, 12B, and 27B parameter sizes.
 The 4B model running in quantized form on a phone-class chip is a genuinely new capability class.
 The 27B model on a consumer GPU delivers output quality that would have required a cloud API in 2023.
 Google has also released ShieldGemma (safety-tuned) and CodeGemma (code-specialized) variants, making the family useful for specific production applications.